kwilkins/dnd/west-marches/down-time-actions.md

 OR

 * Ability to hire soldiers/mercenaries to hold *secured* points of interest.
-* Comes with one force of medium prowess you can station.
+* Comes with one force of medium prowess the party can station up until a predetermined trigger.
 Continue to upgrade for more forces.

 ## Library (level 1)
 Spend your time in study at the Town Library.